 Yo!
 Sushi have a vibrant range of over 100 different small plates, so you certainly won’t be struggling for choice.

 Where: 62 Castle Street

-Just a short walk from the iconic shopping hub of Liverpool ONE, Neighbourhood is a stylish bar and restaurant that opened on Castle Street in November.
+Just a short walk from the iconic shopping hub of Liverpool ONE, Neighbourhood is a stylish bar and restaurant that opened on Castle Street over a year ago.

 Set within an impressive Grade II listed building that was built in 1868 for the Alliance Bank, this trendy bar has become a social hotspot and a place to be seen.

 Despite this, the atmosphere is relaxed and comfortable.
 The owners, part of the New York-inspired East Coast Concepts company, have created a brasserie atmosphere with a European and new American inspired menu.

 The cuisine is an eclectic mix of American and Asian dishes, featuring a variety of sushi that may not be the most traditional but are very unique.

 Choose from beef teriyaki, soft shell crab, prawn, seabass, avocado or salmon sushi rolls or salmon, seabass or tuna sashimi, they also serve their own signature NBHD sushi rolls.